projectaws741/aws-rds-DB/README.md

-Please run docker image and push to docker repo. create a cluster and create a task defination file. create a task execution role that provides access to aws parameter store. run the task and verify it.
+Please run docker image and push to docker repo. create a cluster and create a task defination file. create a task execution role that provides access to aws Secret manager. run the task and verify it.